 Many hospitals in this country have safety records that wouldn’t be tolerated in any other industry.
 The statistics are alarming:

-- As many as 440,000 people die every year from hospital errors, injuries, accidents, and infections
+- Upwards of 200,000 people die every year from hospital errors, injuries, accidents, and infections

 - A Medicare patient has a 1 in 4 chance of experiencing injury, harm or death when admitted to a hospital

 - Today alone, more than 500 people will die because of a preventable hospital error

 It’s important to remember that most hospital errors can be prevented.
 Hospitals need to work hard every day to protect their patients from errors, injuries, accidents, and infections.

 What should I do if I see an error made in the hospital?

 If you are concerned, feel like something might go wrong, or if you actually see an error made in a hospital, you should: